ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 12, 2120:**

+The specs for Hwk 3 are now complete.

+Problem 1 is fairly easy, in the sense that you are well familiar with the context, the parking space example.
+It does involve infinite series, though, so it will take careful concentration.

+Problems 2 and 3 involve Markov chains.
+Though we will continue our coverage of Markov chains next week, you already have all the background you need for these problems.

+I've said that the topic of Markov chains is probably the most difficult we've covered so far.
+Accordingly, you may at first find this assignment to be somewhat more challenging than the others, but as long as you start early you should be able to work the problems correctly.

+Please heed the exhortation of April 18, 2045:

+> Each member of your Group should make a serious start on a
+> Homework assignment 1 week before the due date AT THE LATEST,
+> and should get together at that time to plan how to operate
+> in the remaining time.

+*If you wait too long to begin, you likely will not finish.*

 **May 12, 1645:**

 Problems 1 and 2 of Hwk 3 are now on our repo.
 There will be at least one more.
 Tentative due date May 19.